 1.1.
-In this Terms and Conditions, unless the context otherwise requires, the following words shall have the following meanings:
+In these terms and conditions (the “Terms and Conditions”), unless the context otherwise requires, the following words shall have the following meanings:

-“Attendee” – means an individual or group that attends the ceremony;
+“Attendee” – means an individual or group that attends the Ceremony;

 “Awards” – means the competition known as the Sports Technology Awards whereby technology in sport is judged by the Sports Technology Awards and awards are given in relation to the Categories;